Anyone choosing to set up a business in the UK may choose between a broad range of business structures.

 Subject to the provisions of the Companies Act, the articles of association may prescribe a maximum or minimum number of directors.
-Corporate directors are currently permitted, but at least one of the directors must be an individual.
+Corporate directors are currently permitted, but at least one director must be an individual.

-There has been a focus on board diversity for a number of years in the UK.
-In 2010, Lord Davies was invited by the government to review and identify barriers to women reaching the boardroom and to make recommendations as to how the proportion of women on listed company boards could be increased.
-Building on this work, the Hampton-Alexander Review was formed in 2016, extending the focus on improving gender balance beyond the boardroom to improving the representation of women in leadership positions of FTSE 350 companies.
-Its recommendations include that by 2020 a minimum of 33% of a FTSE 350 company's board of directors should be female and a minimum of 33% of a FTSE 100 company's executive committee and direct reports to the executive committee should be female, and the Parker Review which recommends that each FTSE 100 board should have at least one director of colour by 2021 and each FTSE 250 company board should have one by 2024.
+There has been a focus on board diversity for a number of years in the UK and a number of initiatives launched in this area including the Hampton-Alexander Review, which recommends that by 2020 a minimum of 33% of a FTSE 350 company's board of directors should be female and a minimum of 33% of a FTSE 100 company's executive committee and direct reports to the executive committee should be female, and the Parker Review which recommends that each FTSE 100 board should have at least one director of colour by 2021 and each FTSE 250 company board should have one by 2024.

 The Companies Act sets out the requirements for appointing directors upon incorporation of a company but is silent on subsequent appointments.
 Therefore, the process will be set out in the company's articles of association, which usually stipulate that directors can be appointed by a decision of the board of directors or by shareholders, in each case by simple majority.

 Listed companies typically have a nomination committee that has responsibility for recommending board appointments.
 The Governance Code recommends that all directors of premium listed companies stand for re-election annually at the company's annual general meeting regardless of the size of the company.